Best Umbrella Stroller 2021

-The performance of each product and its features vary, but we found consistencies and commonalities that you'll want to think about when purchasing a product of this type, even if it is one not specifically covered in our review.
+The performance of each product and its features vary.
+Still, we found consistencies and commonalities that you'll want to think about when purchasing a product of this type, even if it is one not specifically covered in our review.

 Size doesn't always matter, but when it comes to umbrella strollers, it is an essential factor for performance and a primary goal for this type of gear.
 This kind of stroller was originally created because of a size issue.
-Parents were looking for a small, lightweight, compact stroller that is easy to fold, carry, store, and lift.
+Parents were looking for a small, lightweight, compact stroller that can easily fold, carry, store, and lift.
 Size can influence the overall experience of the user and passenger.
-If a lightweight stroller is too big, it fails to meet the needs of the user and you won't want to use it for travel.
+If a lightweight stroller is too big, it fails to meet the user's needs, and you won't want to use it for travel.
 If a model is too small, the passenger might find it uncomfortable.

 How Many Wheels?

 Each stroller has some kind of braking mechanism, and many of them are similar in design.
-Weeding out which is which, or what to look for can be difficult.
-We discussed factors like ease of use and foot friendliness, but given the importance of this topic, it still merits a mention in the performance consideration section when sorting through strollers and deciding what to buy.
+Weeding out which is which or what to look for can be difficult.
+We discussed factors like ease of use and foot friendliness.
+However, given the importance of this topic, it still merits a mention in the performance consideration section when sorting through strollers and deciding what to buy.

 The single-action brakes of the BabyZen Yoyo+ are the easiest brakes to use, and the double-action brakes of Kolcraft Cloud Plus (above) are one of the most difficult to use in our tests.

 While we would all like to believe that everyone will religiously set brakes on any stroller their child is a passenger in, we also can't argue with the notion that if something is difficult to use, people may refrain from using it.
-The bottom line is, if it is easier to use, you will be more likely to use it and use it correctly.
+If it is easier to use, the bottom line is you will be more likely to use it and use it correctly.
 All the brakes in our tests worked, however, the method for using them is different, and thus the resulting compliance is also likely to be different.
-Pressing one pedal is easier than two, pressing a different pedal to disengage is easier than lifting up a pedal with the top of your foot, and so on.
-The brakes that get used, are the ones that are simple and straightforward, that can be operated quickly.
-It doesn't matter how fantastic a brake system is, if it doesn't get used, it can't do its job.
+Pressing one pedal is easier than two, pressing a different pedal to disengage is easier than lifting a pedal with the top of your foot, and so on.
+The brakes that get used are the ones that are simple and straightforward that can be operated quickly.
+It doesn't matter how fantastic a brake system is; if it doesn't get used, it can't do its job.

 Whether or not the stroller you purchase is easy to use and meets your needs is a big performance consideration.
-Just because a stroller has the features you are looking for, doesn't mean it does them well.
-Every model in our review came with a sunshade, but not all the shades are SPF rated, or even big enough to protect smaller riders.
-Some attach to the backrest and give side protection, like the Maclaren Techno XT (below left) while others are more or less an overhead feature letting the sun in the sides like the GB Pockit (below right).
-It is important that features work the way the maker and user intend, otherwise there is little point in having them except to check the box in a comparison chart.
+Just because a stroller has the features you are looking for doesn't mean it does them well.
+Every model in our review came with a sunshade, but not all the shades are SPF rated or even big enough to protect smaller riders.
+Some attach to the backrest and give side protection, like the Maclaren Techno XT (below left), while others are more or less an overhead feature letting the sun in the sides like the GB Pockit (below right).
+Features must work the way the maker and user intend; otherwise, there is little point in having them except to check the box in a comparison chart.

-There are many features that can impact the versatility of the item.
-Having multiple features can be a plus, if the features work well and are thoughtfully designed.
-It isn't enough to count the number of features or the types of features, instead, you should consider if the feature works as it should, adds versatility, and is done well.
+Many features can impact the versatility of the item.
+Having multiple features can be a plus;if the features work well and are thoughtfully designed.
+It isn't enough to count the number of features or the types of features; instead, you should consider if the feature works as it should, adds versatility, and is done well.
 If these things don't hold true, then the feature is something that may look good on paper but will frustrate you in real life.

 Narrowing the Field

-When you decide it is time to add a lightweight stroller to your baby gear, we suggest you narrow the options by first taking a look at the following considerations.
+When you decide it is time to add a lightweight stroller to your baby gear, we suggest you narrow the options by first looking at the following considerations.

 Location, Location, Location